John Lowe (Nebraska politician)

-John S. Lowe (born September 16, 1959) is an American politician serving as a member of the Nebraska Legislature from the 37th district.
-Elected in November 2016, he assumed office on January 4, 2017.
+John S. Lowe (born September 16, 1959) is an American politician who served as a member of the Nebraska Legislature from the 37th district.
+Elected in November 2016, he assumed office on January 4, 2017, and served until January 8, 2025.

 Early life and education

 Lowe was born in Kearney, Nebraska.
 He graduated from Kearney High School in 1978 and earned a bachelor's degree from Kearney State College in 1982.

 Career

 Outside of politics, Lowe works as a real estate agent, specializing in commercial and farm properties.
 He was elected to the Nebraska Legislature in November 2016 and assumed office on January 4, 2017.